tomoyukikashiro/blog.tomoyukikashiro.me/_posts/2015-06-08-how-to-check-method-calling-in-rspec.md

 slug: how-to-check-method-calling-in-rspec
 ---

-You can check a method is called or not using `receive` in rspec.
+You can check a method is called or not by using `receive` in rspec.

 {% highlight ruby %}
 describe "#method" do